Oral thrush is a yeast infection of the mouth caused by uncontrolled growth of an organism called Candida albicans.

 Yeast must compete with various other organisms, many of them bacteria.
 These bacteria, which live on the skin and in the intestine and vagina, among other places, are harmless but good at fighting off yeast.
 When we take antibiotics to deal with disease-causing bacteria, we kill the harmless bacteria as well.
 Yeast, which is unaffected by antibiotics, is no longer controlled by the bacteria and starts to grow and multiply.

-Steroids and some cancer medications weaken the immune system and can also allow yeast to flourish.
+Some cancer medications weaken the immune system and can also allow yeast to flourish.
 Oral thrush most often develops in people with diseases that weaken the immune system, such as cancer and AIDS.
-It can also develop in people with diabetes or in people who have long-term irritation resulting from dentures.
-Some medications can also change the environment in the mouth, causing the yeast to grow out of control.
-A common culprit is inhaled corticosteroids - medications used by people with asthma or chronic lung conditions.
+Steroids can also change the environment in the mouth, causing the yeast to grow out of control.
+A common culprit is inhaled corticosteroids – medications used by people with asthma or chronic lung conditions.

 Symptoms and Complications

 Oral thrush causes curd-like white patches inside the mouth, on the tongue and palate and around the lips.
 It may also cause cracked, red, moist areas on skin at the corners of the mouth.
-Thrush patches may or may not be painful.
+Thrush patches may or may not be painful, or cause a loss or change of taste.

 Making the Diagnosis

-To make a diagnosis, your doctor will ask you about recent use of antibiotics or medications, which can weaken the immune system.
+To make a diagnosis, your doctor will first ask you about recent use of antibiotics or medications, which can weaken the immune system.
 The doctor will also take into consideration any history of diabetes, cancer, HIV, or other chronic diseases.

 Treatment and Prevention

 Candidiasis isn't normally a dangerous condition except in the rare cases when it enters the blood and spreads to vital organs of people with weakened immune systems.

 For oral thrush, a suspension of antifungal medication can be swished in the mouth and swallowed.
-For severe and recurrent cases, antifungal medication taken by mouth may need to be taken for extended periods of time.
+For severe and recurrent cases, antifungal medication taken by mouth or through a vein can be prescribed.